Curious4Tech/Azure-Virtual-Machine-Scale-Sets-Step-by-Step-Guide-to-Scalable-Infrastructure/README.md

 Unlock the power of Azure Virtual Machine Scale Sets (VMSS) to achieve automated scaling, high availability, and cost-efficiency.
 This repository provides a detailed, step-by-step guide to create and configure VMSS using the Azure Portal, complete with benefits, best practices, and scaling options for businesses and enterprises.

-Here’s the complete content formatted as a GitHub README file using **Markdown**:

 ---

 # **How to Create a Virtual Machine Scale Set (VMSS) in Azure**